 - Sure, you’ll do less work, but you won’t need to be chained to your computer.

-- Of course, you’ll have a passive income stream, but you won’t have to work with clients.
+- You’ll have a nice passive income stream, but you won’t have to work with clients.

 Get the idea?